bparanj/Essential-TDD/book/RubyPlus/rails4quickly/bonus_chapters.markdown

 Now you will the correct tab highlighted based on which tab is selected.

+## Exercise ##

+Implement the 'About' tab so that it displays the content of about page.
+Use welcome_controller.rb and define the appropriate routes.

 ## Summary ##

 In this lesson you learned about application wide layout file and how to configure and use Twitter Bootstrap 3 with Rails application.